-If there is obvious periodicity (figure 13), and the study involves a comparison of the phases of each cycle, is is preferable to break up the cycles in order to superimpose them (figure 14).
+If there is obvious periodicity (figure 13), and the study involves a comparison of the phases of each cycle, it is preferable to break up the cycles in order to superimpose them (figure 14).
 A point construction can be used, preferably in a spiral shape (figure 15), but we should not begin with too small a circle.
-As striking set is seems, it is less efficient than an orthogonal construction.
+As striking as it seems, it is less efficient than an orthogonal construction.

-Annual cary
+Annual carves